maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 Other notes
 -----------

-There are other file formats used in the antenna design world that may be of interest as they can easily be converted to onec format.
+There are other file formats used in the antenna design world that may be of interest as they can easily be converted to oNEC format.
 Most of these are historical and no longer used, but examples are still found on the 'net.
 Most notable among these was Brian Beezley's Yagi Optimizer application.
 These files do not have a consistent extension, although ".ANT" and ".YO" is sometimes seen.
 These files look like modified NEC-2 decks lacking card codes, but are quite different in format.

-onec format definition
+oNEC format definition
 ----------------------

 ### deck